 2. External Speaker & Headphones

 I have been traveling with the JBL Clip external speaker for about 6 months and totally dig it.
 The volume power it has for how small it is is impressive.
 You can connect it to your musical devices via bluetooth or AUX cable and it charges with a USB cable.
 I like to set this up in a park when I’m about to practice acrobatics and in my own space if I want some tunes or increase the volume of what I’m viewing on my computer.

 When I want to have a more internal listening experience, I choose my headphones.

 I have come to love sleeping with an eye mask so much that I no longer just do it when the world is bright outside, but rather whenever I close my eyes to slumber and have had much more restful sleep because of it.
 It’s awesome to have an eye mask handy if you want to catch some extra rest on a plane, train, bus, etc and there is light or distractions around you (I also recommend earplugs for this situation).
 I suggest getting an eye mask with enough padding that it blocks out all the light when you put it on.
 Also, it’s nice to find one that is comfy to wear and sleep on in all positions.
 I originally got mine at Bed Bath and Beyond some 4+ years ago and would now recommend purchasing one online.

 I have traveled with a sarong for about a decade and love the versatility of it.
-I use it as a towel, a blanket, something to lay out on, a dress, a skirt, a scarf, a head wrap, and so on.
+I use it as a towel, a blanket, something to lay out on, Dress For Girls, a skirt, a scarf, a head wrap, and so on.
 It dries super quickly and takes up less space than most towels.
 I have seen both men and women rock them in all styles.
 They are easy enough to find in tropical destinations, especially those near beaches.